bitpay/bitcore-lib/docs/script.md

 Here's how to use `Script` to create the five most common script types:

 ### Pay to Public Key Hash (p2pkh)
 This is the most commonly used transaction output script.
-It's used to pay to a bitcoin address (a bitcoin address is a public key hash encoded in base58check)
+It's used to pay to a dash address (a dash address is a public key hash encoded in base58check)

 ```javascript
 // create a new p2pkh paying to a specific address